rootomatic/smartthings_orviboS20/README.md

 Grab the Device Handler [here](https://github.com/rootomatic/SmartThingsPublic/blob/master/devicetypes/rootomatic/orvibo-s20-switch.src/orvibo-s20-switch.groovy)

-In the smartthings app, add a new device with your Raspberry Pi IP, along with the IP & Mac Address of the Orvibo S20 socket.
+In the smartthings graph (eu: https://graph-eu01-euwest1.api.smartthings.com/device/list), add a new device with your Raspberry Pi IP, along with the IP & Mac Address of the Orvibo S20 socket.
 You should be able to get this information from your router/switch, or running arp -a {IP address} from your pi.

 >Note: You will need to have set the S20 up already using the ios/android app.